 Introduction

-I was a good friend of Roy Smith, a retired senior construction engineer who oversaw many interesting projects during his career.
+I was a good friend of the late Roy Smith, a senior construction engineer who oversaw many interesting projects during his career.
 His work was as varied as building council housing estates in Newcastle-under-Lyme, upgrading mansions for multi-millionaires in Kensington (London) and teaching bricklaying to Tanzanians for the UK Voluntary Service Overseas (VSO).

 Writing